stanfordnmbl/osim-rl/docs/_docs/models/index.md

 ### Arm2DEnv

-Simple 2D arm environment with 2 muscles and 6 degrees of freedom.
+Simple 2D arm environment with 2 degrees of freedom and 6 muscles.
 The objective is to grab a ball randomly appearing in the space every 3 seconds.

 | ---:| --- |
 | **# of muscles** | 2 |